Jehadalmaliki/Files-App-Back/README.md

 # Files App

-Files App is a simple web application for managing folders and files.
-It provides a user-friendly interface to organize and upload files within different folders.
+Files App is a  Laravel API endpoints to handle file and folder management operations such as uploading files, creating folders, listing files/folders in a directory, deleting files/folders.
+And you can intgrated in your Front App
 ## Features

 - Create, view, and delete folders